IFCDC9/IFCDC/replit.md

-# ChapterForm Admin
+# IFCDC Manual API

 ## Overview

-ChapterForm Admin is a Policy Acknowledgement System for managing policy chapters and tracking user acknowledgements.
+IFCDC Manual API is a Policy Acknowledgement System for managing policy chapters and tracking user acknowledgements.
 Staff members can view policy chapters and track which policies have been acknowledged.
-Built with a modern React frontend and Express backend, it uses PostgreSQL for data persistence and includes authentication for secure access.
+This is a standalone REST API built with Express and TypeScript, using PostgreSQL for data persistence via Prisma ORM.

 ## User Preferences